lewiesth/TaxReliefProject/README.md

 After running the test cases, you can review all the test cases ran in the log.html file under venv with Right-click -> Open in -> Browser -> Chrome

-To utilise allure reporting, run the allure-robot listener in conjunction with the robot commands above
+To utilise allure reporting, run the allure-robot listener in conjunction with the robot commands above.
+You need to have allure commandline application downloaded and your system variable PATH set to the downloaded .bin file to run allure.
+Step by step instructions can be found here https://docs.qameta.io/allure/

 ```